ir-engine/ir-engine/tutorial/09-minikube.md

 This will use a Helm config file titled 'local.values.yaml' to configure the deployment.
 There is a [template](../packages/ops/configs/local.template.values.yaml) for this file in packages/ops/configs

+Optionally: If you want to initialize the database as well then run following command instead of above `helm install -f </path/to/local.values.yaml> local xrengine/xrengine --set-string api.extraEnv.FORCE_DB_REFRESH=true`

 After a minute or so, running `kubectl get pods` should show one or more gameservers, one or more api servers, and one client server in the Running state.